 Big Cypress primarily looks for short-term (less than one month) and long-term (one to three months) residents during our wet (May through October) and dry (November through April) seasons.
-Applications for September 2016 through August 2017 are due June 1st, 2016.
-During the summer, a review board will evaluate the applicants and select the participants for each opportunity.
-Applicants will be notified in August 2016.
+Applications for residencies starting in the fall of 2017 will be posted in April.

 Artwork from visual artists should be archivally framed with glass and prepared for hanging before donation.